Validark/DynSDT/zig/README.md

 ```

 You can omit `run` if you do not want to run it immediately.
 This will produce a binary in `/zig-out/bin/exe`.
 It should work on all platforms supported by LLVM (I have some inline assembly I am using temporarily while I wait for Zig to get a `@mulCarryless` intrinsic, but I check the target platform for support and only emit it for x86_64 and aarch64 platforms that support it.
 I have an alternate implementation that's slightly less efficient than a hardware carryless multiply but works just fine.)

+You can play with configuration variables at the top of the main.zig file but not all of them do something to change the array implementation.
+They should work properly for the LCRS version, however.